NCBI-Hackathons/LNCPEP/README.md

-# <name>: Overview
+# Awesome Name:
-A machine learning approach to identify  long noncoding RNAs that has a potential to encode micropeptides.
+'Awesome name' is a machine learning approach to identify  long noncoding RNAs that has a potential to encode micropeptides.

+Long noncoding RNAs (lncRNAs) are RNAs of at least 200 nucleotides in length produced from the parts of the DNA that traditionally do not make proteins, yet play an important role in normal physiology and diseases.
+While not being fully translated, some lncRNAs do contain short open reading frames that are translated into short peptides known as micropeptides.
+Due to their short size, micropeptides remained largely undetected in earlier computational analyses.
+So far, micropeptides have been discovered in human, mouse, chicken and fruit fly, but their role in biological processes remain underappreciated.

+We applied machine learning (ML) algorithm to publically available chickpress dataset (http://geneatlas.arl.arizona.edu/) that contains RNA-seq and mass spectrometry from 13 chicken male and female tissues.
 # Optional things
 - Please cite our work -- here is the ICMJE Standard Citation:
 - ...and a link to the DOI:
 - Awesome Logo

-# What does this software do?
-This software calculates probability of an RNA sequence coding micropeptides (<50 amino acids).

-First, we consolidated RNA-seq from 13 tissues into one bam file, removed

-Machine learning (ML) algorithms on publically available chickpress dataset (http://geneatlas.arl.arizona.edu/) that contains RNA-seq and mass spectrometry from 13 chicken tissues.

 Overview Diagram